Fox Professing

 What's all this about critical psychology?
 My psych professor never heard of it.

-Especially in the United States, critical psychology hasn't made much of a dent in mainstream psychology.
-That's not surprising -- the US is the heart of psychology, influencing psychology in the rest of the world the same way other aspects of American culture affect other institutions.
+Especially in the United States, work using a critical psychology framework hasn't made much of an impression, though significant work by some feminist, community, and theoretical psychologists is "critical" without using critical terminology.
+The minimal impact is not surprising - the US is the heart of psychology, influencing psychology in the rest of the world the same way American culture affects other institutions worldwide.
 So most psychologists never come across critical psychology in their training.
 Although a fair amount of critical material is published in mainstream journals (even in APA's American Psychologist), most appears in journals most psychologists don't read, using language that most psychologists find difficult to understand.
-And the truth is, most psychologists don't do much more than skim the table of contents of the journals they do receive (there are too many journals to actually be able to read them).
+(And the truth is, most psychologists don't do much more than skim the table of contents of the journals they do receive; there are too many journals to actually read them all.)

 Some psychologists who do come across critical psychology are sympathetic to its goals but don't see it as a smart career move when trying to get academic jobs or to fit into a traditional clinical practice.

-Others consider critical psychology less "scientific" by traditional standards, or think it's too "political," or openly endorse psychology's support for the status quo.
+Others consider critical psychology less "scientific" by traditional standards, or think it's too "political."
+Too many openly endorse psychology's support for our unsatisfactory status quo.

 up to top